Give your simulator superpowers

 Iterating over all enum cases

-Enums become especially powerful once you use the CaseIterable protocol to iterate over all values.
+Enums become especially powerful once you use the CaseIterable protocol to iterate over all cases.
 You’ll first need to add the protocol to your enum definition:

 enum OnboardingPage: String, CaseIterable {